HackBulgaria/Programming101-CSharp/week04/01-GenericType/README.md

 * Create a LottoGame class
 * Create an immutable class Combination{T, U} which accepts 6 values(int, bool, double, etc.).
-* Override == operator in order to check if two combinations are identical
+* Override Equals and GetHashCode methods in order to check if two combinations are identical
 * The group of first three values shares the same C# type (Valid for the second group of three values as well)
 * Ask user to enter any number of combinations it wants
 * Validate if a combination is already entered